markdoc/docs/pages/docs/render/react.md

 ---
-title: Rendering a React component
+title: How to render React with Markdoc
 description:
 ---

 # {% $markdoc.frontmatter.title %}

-Markdoc comes out-of-the-box with a React renderer.
-The only requirement to render React component is to tell Markdoc which components to use for each [tag](/docs/tags) and [node](/docs/nodes).
+Markdoc supports rendering React out-of-the-box.
+To render React with Markdoc, specify which component to use with each tag or node.
+Similar to HTML, the process is two steps.
+Create a render tree from your content, along with any associated tags.
+Then call the renderer to output the contents of that tree as a React component.

 You can see the React renderer in action in the [developer playground](/sandbox?mode=preview).

-## On the server or client
+## Create a render tree

-First create a Markdoc render tree by calling `process`.
+Create a Markdoc render tree by calling `process`.
+This can be done from the server or client.
+In the example below, the `{ tags }` object is passed as an argument to `process`.

 {% markdoc-example %}